-- 1. Exhibit the concept of artificial neural networks and its learning techniques - 2.
-Exhibit the knowledge of fuzzy sets, membership functions and knowledge representation using fuzzy rules - 3.
-Apply genetic algorithms for single and multiple objective optimization problems - 4.
-Implement deep learning techniques
+- 1. Exhibit the knowledge of fuzzy sets, membership functions and knowledge representation using fuzzy rules. - 2.
+Exhibit the concept of artificial neural networks and its learning techniques - 3.
+Elucidate the concept of support vector machine - 4.
+Apply genetic algorithms for single objective optimization problems